+AS 24.60.080(a)(2)(B)

-NAME OF DISCLOSER WORK PHONE NUMBER \\ EMPLOYER (if legislative employee) AS 24.60.080(a)(2)(B) "Charity Event" means an event the proceeds of which go to a charitable organization with tax-free status under 26 U.S.C.
+• ...
+"Charity Event" means an event the proceeds of which go to a charitable organization with tax-free status under 26 U.S.C.
 501(c)(3) and that the Alaska Legislative Council has approved in advance; the tickets may entitle the bearer to admission to the event, to entertainment, to food or beverages, or to other gifts or services in connection with the charity event.
-Name of donor: Occupation of donor: Address of donor: Name of sanctioned charity event: Date of sanctioned charity event: Description of gift(s) with a value of \$250 or more: □ Ticket/admission fee.
-Value: \$ □ Other Gift(s) received.
-Value: \$ List items: The above is a true and accurate representation of the gift(s) received, in accordance with AS 24.60.080(c)(10).

-• Within 60 days of receipt of the gift.
+• Within 60 days of the earlier date of either receipt of the gift or the first day of travel.